ElFalch/lund-farm/README.md

 - An arrow icon is used in the gallery page to direct people to the image carousel after reading instructions about how it works, increasing the number of times the carousel images are viewed.

-- A pencil icon is used in the contact page to highlight the message about filling the form out, increasing the number of times the contact form is successfully submitted.
+- A pencil icon is used in the contact page to highlight the message about filling the form out, increasing the likelihood that the contact form is successfully completed by users.

 ### Images